 The role of the Actuary

-Registered pension plans are required to file Actuarial Valuations with the Financial Services Commission of Ontario (FSCO) at least every three years.
+Registered pension plans are required to file Actuarial Valuations with the Financial Services Regulatory Authority of Ontario (FSRA) at least every three years.
 Valuations provide the regulators, and the Plan, with an analysis of the plan's financial condition.
 They must be prepared by an Actuary who is a Fellow of the Canadian Institute of Actuaries (CIA).

 Preparing a valuation involves the collection of detailed data about the CAAT Pension Plan membership as well as the fund and investment returns.
 The Actuary produces the valuation using assumptions regarding future member mortality, investment returns, salary and inflation rates.